K1-R1/SwayFromforBytes/README.md

 # SwayFromforBytes

+- Implement `From<> for Bytes` methods for `u64` and `bool`
-- confirm equivalence between: Rust hashing, Sway hashing, Sway hashing via Bytes for:
+- Confirm equivalence between: Rust hashing, Sway hashing, Sway hashing via Bytes for:

 1. u64 ✅
 2. bool